pcichowicz/HPLC/doc/some-feature.md

 # High-Performace Liquid Chromatography

-High-performance liquid chromatography (HPLC) is a analytical technique that is able to separate compounds in a chemical mixture.
-This technique uses high pressure pumps to deliever the mixture that contains solvents (mobile phase) where it flows through the system which is then collected into a cylinder/column that is filled with solid particles made from absorbent material.
-The various solvents interact differently with the absorbent material, restulting in different migration rates for each component which allows for "separation" and using a specific detector to store this information.
-The output of the detector and software is a graph called a Chromatogram, a graphical representation of the singal intensity versus time as peaks which represent individual components of the sample.
-Each component has its own respective time on the graph called "rentention time", and the area underneath the curve is proportional to the concentration present in the mixture.
+High-performance liquid chromatography (HPLC) is an analytical technique used to separate, identify, and quantify components in a chemical mixture.
+This technique employs high-pressure pumps to deliver the sample mixture, dissolved in a solvent (known as the mobile phase), through a tightly packed column filled with solid absorbent particles (the stationary phase).
+The different components in the mixture interact uniquely with the stationary phase, causing them to travel through the column at varying rates.
+This difference in migration allows for the separation of compounds.

+As the separated components exit the column, a detector measures their presence and generates a signal.
+The output is visualized as a graph called a chromatogram, which plots signal intensity versus time.
+Each peak on the chromatogram corresponds to a distinct compound in the sample.
+The position of a peak, known as the retention time, reflects the time it took for that compound to travel through the column.
+Additionally, the area under each peak is proportional to the concentration of the corresponding compound in the mixture.

 ## Subsection